Trump says World Health Organization ‘really blew it’ amid rising outrage over coronavirus response

 The Washington Times has reached out to WHO for comment.
 At a Feb.
 12 press conference, Mr. Tedros defended his support for China’s coronavirus response, adding “China doesn’t need to ask to be praised.”

 “I know there is a lot of pressure on WHO when we appreciate what China is doing but because of pressure we should not fail to tell the truth.
-We should tell the truth and that’s the truth,” he said in a transcript.
+We should tell the truth and that’s the truth,” he said, according to a transcript.

 The director-general held a press conference Monday featuring Lady Gaga to announce an April 18 broadcast and streaming special, “One World: Together at Home,” to benefit WHO’s COVID-19 Solidarity Response Fund.